2022 Roth IRA Contribution Limits

-The IRS released its 2020 update to income and contribution limits for Roth IRAs.
+The IRS released its 2022 update to income and contribution limits for Roth IRAs.
 This year, it remains flat–no change from the bump we got in 2019.
-If you recall, for the first time in several years, IRA contribution limits actually increased last year.
-Since 2013, the maximum contribution has been $5,500, but in 2019 it rose to $6,000.
+If you recall, for the first time in several years, IRA contribution limits actually increased two years ago.
+Since 2013, the maximum contribution had been $5,500, but in 2019 it rose to $6,000.
 The catch-up contribution for those 50 or older, which is not indexed for inflation, still remains $1,000.
 Remember that the IRA contribution limits apply to any of your IRAs combined–Roth and traditional.
-So you can contribute up to $6,000 (or $7,000 if you’re aged 50 or older) to any combination of IRAs.
+So in 2022, you can contribute up to $6,000 (or $7,000 if you’re aged 50 or older) to any combination of IRAs.

 In addition, the maximum deductible amount you contribute to a traditional IRA and the maximum amount you contribute to a Roth IRA may be reduced depending on whether or not you are covered by an employer-sponsored retirement plan and your income.
 For a traditional IRA, you can still contribute up to the maximum, but your full contribution may not be tax-deductible.
 For a Roth IRA, your maximum contribution may be limited by your income or, if your income is high enough, you may be unable to contribute to a Roth IRA at all.